 AllergyCertfied is the international allergy label.
 It has been founded because there was a need for exactly that; an international label that consumers all over the world can look for when they want to prevent getting skin allergy.
+Because we work with health, we have decided to not only check for allergens, but all impurities, carcinogens and endocrine disrupting chemicals.

 The AllergyCertified logo is easy to decode for the consumer.
 Read more about the visual identity of AllergyCertified here.